qirh/blog/content/post/spiderman-in-sunnyside-1.md

-## Spiderman Homecoming (2017)
+## Spider-Man: Homecoming (2017)

 * Blitzkrieg pop plays multiple times (twice I think?).
-It's the most known song from The Ramones -- a Queens ban, they're actually from Forrest Hills, so I guess good things come out of there every once and while 🤷
+It's the most known song from The Ramones -- a Queens ban.
+They're from Forrest Hills, so I guess good things come out of there every once in a while 🤷

 <div class="linebreak"></div>

-* In the beginning of the movie when Peter is filming his adventure from the previous movie, they drive on the Long Island Expressway (I think, I'm not good with NYC highways) and pass the [Unisphere](https://en.wikipedia.org/wiki/Unisphere) in Flushing Meadows park.
+* At the beginning of the movie when Peter is filming his adventure from the previous movie, they drive on the Long Island Expressway (I think, I'm not good with NYC highways) and pass the [Unisphere](https://en.wikipedia.org/wiki/Unisphere) in Flushing Meadows park.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_flushing.jpeg" style="width:80%">

-    I like the fact the they drove by it, because it is accurate that regardless whether you're coming from JFK or LaGuardia, the quickest way to get to western queens takes you by the park where you will see that view.
+    I like the fact that they drove by it because it is accurate that regardless of whether you're coming from JFK or LaGuardia, the quickest way to get to Western Queens takes you by the park where you will see that view.

     Here is the Unisphere on a gloomy day.
 It sits at the center of Flushing Meadows Park, which is the Central Park of Queens.
 It's a really cool park with lots of history.
 It hosted the World's Fair, [not once, but twice](https://en.wikipedia.org/wiki/Flushing_Meadows%E2%80%93Corona_Park#Park_planning_and_World's_Fairs)
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_flushing_actual_a.jpeg" style="width:80%">

     The central building in the park is one of the few that remains from the World's Fair.
 It now hosts Queens Museum, one of the best (and unfortunately least visited) museums in the city.
-However before it hosted the museum.
+However, before it hosted the museum.
 It was the headquarters for the [UN](https://www.qchron.com/editions/central/queens-once-home-to-united-nations/article_c7ab91c2-88aa-11e5-be33-735f0d198485.html).
-How many parks can claim that they hosted the UN, huh? take that central/prospect park!
+How many parks can claim that they hosted the UN, huh?
+Take that central/prospect parks!

     For all these reasons, the Unisphere is one of the most prominent logos of the borough of Queens.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_flushing_actual_b.jpeg" style="width:30%">

-    However, the Globe should not be confused with it's tiny replica: [Columbus Circle Globe](https://en.wikipedia.org/wiki/Columbus_Circle_globe).
-Which is in the little talked about borough of Manhattan.
-It sits right in front of Trump international hotel and you can't make this up, it was apparently built as an "homage to the Unisphere, located in Trump's home borough of Queens".
+    However, the Globe should not be confused with its tiny replica: [Columbus Circle Globe](https://en.wikipedia.org/wiki/Columbus_Circle_globe).
+Which is in the little talked-about borough of Manhattan.
+It sits right in front of the Trump International Hotel and you can't make this up, it was apparently built as an "homage to the Unisphere, located in Trump's home borough of Queens".
 Lol I don't know of any other replica of a statue that is ~ 7 miles from where the original sits
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_flushing_actual_c.jpeg" style="width:30%">

-    Fun fact about this building (and the imposter unisphere).
+    Fun fact about this building (and the imposter Unisphere).
 In the excellent 2018 Spiderman game.
-[Fisk Tower](https://twitter.com/ItsDVP/status/1068611546736140288/photo/1) (the villain's headquarter) is placed across the roundabout from Trump international.
+[Fisk Tower](https://twitter.com/ItsDVP/status/1068611546736140288/photo/1) (the villain's headquarter) is placed across the roundabout from Trump International.
 The buildings do not resemble each other (architecturally), and Fisk Tower does not have a tiny Unisphere outside.
 However, it has an even tinier Unisphere [inside](https://www.creativeuncut.com/gallery-35/sm-fisk-tower-lobby.html) 😂😂😂

 <div class="linebreak"></div>

 * After driving on the expressway (during the day).
-Stark drops off Peter at his apt at which seems to be the dead of night.
+Stark drops off Peter at his apt at the dead of night.
 Even though the distance between those two points is ~ 4 miles.
 I can attest that there is usually so much traffic that this timeline makes sense
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_apt_building.jpeg" style="width:80%">

     The building is 43-25 43rd St in Sunnyside.
 It has a gorgeous Art Deco entrance which is common in this part of Queens.
 As you can notice, unlike film shoots I do not have the power of removing parked cars for my photo sessions.